 5. Determine the consequence.

 If your child is choosing not to complete their chores there needs to be some sort of a consequence.
 Now there are going to be times when they’re not able to complete chores because something came up, so give them another chance to complete them.

 If they receive an allowance, maybe their pay gets cut for choosing not to complete their chores or they lose out on not going to play with their friends.
 In my experience, most of the time when it gets to this point, they will try and complete their chore because kids don’t like getting something taken away.

 6. Make it fun!

 Let me tell you, kids are not going to want to stop playing to do chores, period-end of story.
-So let them know in advance when it’s “chore-time” like after dinner I will let you play than an hour before bedtime we are going to do your chores or tidy up the house.
-Then let them know, 30 more minutes etc., turn off the televisions or tablets and crank up the music.
+So let them know in advance when it’s “chore-time” like after dinner I will let you play then an hour before bedtime we are going to do your chores or tidy up the house.
+Then let them know, 30 more minutes, etc., turn off the televisions or tablets and crank up the music.

 My girls love to listen to KidzBop while completing their chores or cleaning their room.
 My oldest likes to turn a different station on his phone put headphones on and complete his chores.

 While the kids are doing their chores, you do your chores as well.
 Lead by example so they don’t feel like they are being singled out to do chores and you’re just sitting there.

 When setting up a chore chart system for your kids, remember this will come with some growing pains at times.
 Also when you are putting any sort of system in place for your kids, it’s going to take effort on your part to make sure they are doing their chores, there’s follow through and holding up the end of the bargain.